The Beginner’s Guide to Trading the News Efficiently

 If you are a new trader, it might be quite easy to succumb to peer pressure and follow the market sentiment.
 When adrenaline is high and the market is rallying upwards, you might be tempted to buy high or sell low when the market is crashing.
 As most seasoned traders know, a little bit of patience goes a long way.

 Tip #2: Always Have a Trading strategy at Hand

 When trading news, everything might change at the drop of a hat.
 Traders without a plan might be left feeling confused.
 A great trader is an organized trader.
 Before you start trading, you should always have a plan.
 While you may not stick to your plan, it will help you decrease knee jerk reactions that may occur from market movements.
-Making sure you have a fixed trading entry and exit point before, will help you keep the bigger picture in mind.
-It will also allow you to interpret the movements happening in the market to your favour.
+Making sure you have a fixed trading entry and exit point before will help you keep the bigger picture in mind.
+It will also allow you to interpret the movements happening in the market in your favour.

 Tip #3: Play Safe and be Informed

 It might be an obvious rule but it is still worth stating.
 Make sure you are aware of important events such as earnings report, FOMC announcements and economic data releases.
-You can find these easily by visiting our News section.
+You can find these easily by visiting our news section.
 Every day, our News section is populated with daily articles that delve deep into what is happening on the market and help show you how events will be influencing your trades.

-It is also worth keeping in mind necessary precautions to safeguard your finances before you start trading.
+It is also worth keeping in mind the necessary precautions to safeguard your finances before you start trading.
 Put a stop loss on your account to avoid excessive loss on a security position.